AA Abbott, also known as Helen, writes crime thrillers set in Birmingham.

 What is your favourite book written by you?

-The Revenge Trail, my latest in the Trail series, due out on 1st October.
+The Revenge Trail, my latest in the Trail series.
 Lots of twists, tension, and places readers in London and Birmingham will recognise.

 An interesting thing you learned while researching

 All vodka is triple-distilled.
 And the Chase Distillery in Herefordshire is not only awesome, but plies you with vodka.
 Get a lift there.

 An interesting thing about you not related to writing?